SwissDataScienceCenter/renku/docs/user/interactive_stopping_and_saving.rst

 down without warning.
 They also might crash if you run a process that eats more memory than you've allocated.
 Thus, it's best to save often.

-There are two ways to save your work back to Renkulab from an Interactive Environment (both available in JupyterLab and RStudio), and behind the scenes both are using ``git`` staging (``add``), ``commit``, and ``push``.
+There are two ways to save your work back to RenkuLab from an Interactive Environment (both available in JupyterLab and RStudio), and behind the scenes both are using ``git`` staging (``add``), ``commit``, and ``push``.
 You can type these commands directly into the available terminal interface of your Interactive Environment, or click some buttons via the git plugins.

-When you push your changes back to Renkulab, the GitLab CI/CD is triggered to build a new image out of the ``Dockerfile``, which will be available the next time you start a new environment.
+When you push your changes back to RenkuLab, the GitLab CI/CD is triggered to build a new image out of the ``Dockerfile``, which will be available the next time you start a new environment.